Fairuza97/AI/README.md

 - [ ] **Objectives:**
 - Break out the project goal into more specific objectives
 - To help people make the right choices, without having to expend their cognitive resources.
-- [insert]
+- To search for content that would be interesting to an individual
 - [insert]